 - 3.1.1.
-Identify a lead agency to manage the ADSequipped vehicle committee and its efforts. - 3.1.2.
+Identify a lead agency to manage the ADS-equipped vehicle committee and its efforts. - 3.1.2.
 Establish an ADS-equipped vehicle committee. - 3.1.3.
-Develop strategies for addressing testing and deployment of ADS-equipped vehicles in the jurisdiction. - 3.1.4.
+Develop strategies to address testing and deployment of ADS-equipped vehicles in the jurisdiction. - 3.1.4.
 Examine jurisdictional laws and regulations to consider barriers to safe testing, deployment, and operation of ADS-equipped vehicles. - 3.1.5.
-Jurisdictions that regulate the testing of ADSequipped vehicles are encouraged to take necessary steps to establish statutory authority and to use NHTSA's Automated Driving Systems: A Vision for Safety 2.0 and Preparing for the Future of Transportation: Automated Vehicles 3.0, Ensuring American Leadership in Automated Vehicle Technologies: Automated Vehicles 4.0 published in January 2020, and later updates to frame the regulations. - 3.1.6.
-ADS-equipped vehicle committee members, regulators, and policy makers are encouraged to perform knowledge-gathering and information-sharing functions.
+Jurisdictions that regulate the testing of ADS-equipped vehicles are encouraged to take necessary steps to establish statutory authority and to use the following reference material: Automated Driving Systems: A Vision for Safety 2.0 and Preparing for the Future of Transportation: Automated Vehicles 3.0, Ensuring American Leadership in Automated Vehicle Technologies: Automated Vehicles 4.0, Automated Vehicles Comprehensive Plan, and later updates to frame the guidance. - 3.1.6.
+ADS-equipped vehicle committee members, regulators, and policy makers are encouraged to perform knowledge-gathering and information-sharing functions. - 3.1.7.

-3.1.7.
 The motor vehicle agency (MVA) should designate an AV lead staff person if the agency is not the jurisdictional lead AV agency.
 As the jurisdiction becomes more engaged in the regulation of ADS-equipped vehicles, the lead person may eventually become dedicated to the project.
 Therefore, funding may be needed in the future for a dedicated position.

 MOE 1.
-MOEs should interact with and respond to jurisdictional ADS-equipped vehicle committee questions and requests.
+Manufacturers and other entities should interact with and respond to jurisdictional ADS-equipped vehicle committee questions and requests.